LucaCappelletti94/hyperloglog-rs/README.md

 The **const_mut_refs** feature allows taking references to mutable constants, which is useful in generating arrays and computing the hash values.

 Finally, the **const_fn_floating_point_arithmetic** feature provides the ability to perform floating-point arithmetic in const functions, which is necessary for computing hash values using the f32::to_bits() method.

+## Contributing to this project
+Contributions from the community are highly appreciated and can help improve this project.
+If you have any suggestions, feature requests, or bugs to report, [please open an issue on GitHub](https://github.com/LucaCappelletti94/hyperloglog-rs/issues).
+Additionally, if you want to contribute to the project, [you can open a pull request with your proposed changes](https://github.com/LucaCappelletti94/hyperloglog-rs/pulls).
+Before making any substantial changes, please discuss them with the project maintainer in the issue tracker or on the [🍇GRAPE🍇 Discord server](https://discord.gg/Nda2cqYvTN).

+If you appreciate this project and would like to support its development, you can star the repository on GitHub or [consider making a financial contribution](https://github.com/sponsors/LucaCappelletti94).
+The project maintainer has set up a GitHub Sponsors page where you can make a recurring financial contribution to support the project's development.
+Any financial contribution, no matter how small, is greatly appreciated and helps ensure the continued development and maintenance of this project.